orangutanrider/AbertayUni-DES310-Moonsprite/Moonsprite-Unity-Project/Assets/Our Files/Art/Sprites/Environment/TileSets/README - TileSets.txt

 Set the PPU to 64 (if the file is following the standard tile size).

-Finally, add the file to the "TilePaletteAtlas".
+Next, add the file to the "TilePaletteAtlas".
 Do this by clicking on that file (it's in this folder) Then in the inspector there is a "Objects for Packing" list of items At the bottom of that list, click the plus and then select the asset you're adding.

+Finally, you can now add it to a tile palette
+Either add it to an existing one (by simply dragging it into that window) or create a new tile palette To create a new tile palette, right click and then Create>2D>TilePalette>Rectangular BUT WAIT
+These tile files should be created in

 Why is this needed?
 As in, why do we need a sprite atlas?
 Answer: